 Why is the design guide important?
 Compliance with this design guide will help speed up the planning process by reducing the chance of objections due to poor design.
 The guide provides supporting information to the Watlington Neighbourhood Development Plan and, as such, is a material consideration in all planning decisions which involve building work in Watlington Parish and adjoining areas that may have an impact on Watlington Parish.
+It carries weight in decision-making, having been arrived at through the Neighbourhood Plan process.
 Planning proposals would be expected to make reference to the Design Guide.